Chae-Lee/whisked-wonders/README.md

 ## Contributing

-    Yusuf Rahman: Tasked with the landing page, creating the design for the website and initial interaction for users.
-This included both HTML, CSS and JS to ensure great aesthetics and functionality.
+    Yusuf Rahman: Create landing page, website design and initial interaction for users by using HTML, CSS and JS to ensure great aesthetics and functionality.

-    Kate Lee:
+    Kate Lee: Find API for the dessert recipes.
+Use API to populate the names and images of desserts on recipe HTML and allow users to select a recipe and populate the recipe instructions.

-    Ali Halavurt:
+    Ali Halavurt: Create the recipe page and build functionalities, including the difficulty and individual recipe buttons with HTML, CSS and JS.

-    Ha Phan: Created html file for location search (location.html and location.js).
-Work with Google Map API and Mapbox API to showcase
+    Ha Phan: Create the location page and build the location map.
+Build functionality to allow users to enter a location, display marker of user’s location on map, present potential destinations with names and addresses, and put markers on the map to mark the suggested locations.

 ## Acknowledgement